 Step 1: Determine if any of the tied applications have a recommended subsidy amount exceeding the total AHP funds remaining to be awarded.
-If so, this application shall be approved as an alternate and excluded from participation in the tie-breaking event.
+If so, this application shall be excluded from participation in the tie-breaking event.

 Step 2: Compare the remaining tied applications' scores under the Bank District Priorities scoring category (i.e., Section 7 of Exhibit II: Scoring Guidelines for the General Fund).
 This scoring category includes the sub-categories of: a.
 In-District Projects; b.
 Member Financial Participation; c.
-Projects Serving Low-Income Minority Areas; d.
-AHP Subsidy Per UnitDevelopment Team Inclusion; e.
-Permanent Supportive Housing; and f.
+Projects Serving Low-Income Minority Areas; dc.
+Development Team Inclusion; ed.
+Permanent Supportive Housing; e.
+Energy Efficiency and Sustainability; and f.
 Projects of 24 or Fewer Units.
 Approve the tied applications in order of the highest scores within this scoring category until the total AHP funds remaining are exhausted.
 If any of the remaining applications' scores are still tied, then any application with a recommended subsidy amount exceeding the total AHP funds that remain to be awarded shall be excluded from participation in the tie-breaking event.
 After that determination, if any of the remaining applications' scores are still tied and the requested subsidy of each remaining application is within the amount of AHP funds that remains to be awarded, then proceed to Step 3.

 Step 3: Compare the remaining tied applications' scores under the Underserved Communities and Populations scoring category (i.e., Section 4 of Exhibit II: Scoring Guidelines for the General Fund).
 This scoring category includes the subcategories of: a.
 Housing for Homeless Households; b.
 Housing for Special Needs Populations; c.
 Rural Housing; and d.
 Large Family Units.
 Approve the tied applications in order of the highest scores within this scoring category until the total AHP funds remaining are exhausted.
 If any of the remaining applications' scores are still tied, then any application with a recommended subsidy amount exceeding the total AHP funds that remain to be awarded shall be excluded from participation in the tie-breaking event.
 After that determination, if any of the remaining applications' scores are still tied and the requested subsidy of each remaining application is within the amount of AHP funds that remains to be awarded, then proceed to Step 4.

 Step 4: Compare the remaining tied applications' scores under the Creating Economic Opportunity Through Residential Economic Diversity scoring category (i.e., Section 5 of Exhibit II: Scoring Guidelines for the General Fund).
 Approve the tied applications in order of the highest scores within this scoring category until the total AHP funds remaining are exhausted.
 If any of the remaining applications' scores are still tied, then any application with a recommended subsidy amount exceeding the total AHP funds that remain to be awarded shall be excluded from participation in the tie-breaking event.
 After that determination, if any of the remaining applications' scores are still tied and the requested subsidy of each remaining application is within the amount of AHP funds that remains to be awarded, then proceed to Step 5.
-Step 5.

-Step 5: Compare the remaining tied applications' scores under the AHP Subsidy Per UnitUse of Donated or Conveyed Government-Owned or Other Properties scoring category (i.e., Section 7.d. of Exhibit II: Scoring Guidelines for the General Fund)..
-Approve the tied applications in order of the smallest to largest AHP subsidy per unithighest scores within this scoring category until all remaining the total AHP funds remaining are exhausted.
+Step 5: Compare the remaining tied applications' scores under the Use of Donated or Conveyed Government-Owned or Other Properties scoring category.
+Approve the tied applications in order of the highest scores within this scoring category until the total AHP funds remaining are exhausted.